PapenfussLab/PathOS/README.md

 - Git & a git ssh key with access to PathOS git repository
 - MySql or MariaDB (currently 5.5.50 MariaDB)
 - Tomcat (currently version 7.0)
-- One of the Pipeline tools, "Canary" relies on the Striped Smith Waterman library, a JNI accessible C/C++ library which can be found here https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library
-- The report renderer uses a commercial package available as a JAR from http://www.aspose.com/downloads/words/java
+- The report renderer uses a commercial package available as a JAR from http://www.aspose.com/downloads/words/java.
+Without a license, a "Draft" message will appear on generated reports.
 - Some of the pipeline utilities and HGVS libraries use the Genome Analysis Toolkit (Currently GATK 3.3) and the Sting utility JAR (currently 2.1.8) available from here https://software.broadinstitute.org/gatk/download/

 ## Contact